Nomadland: Plot

 Fern takes a new job at a sugar beet processing plant, but her van breaks down, and she cannot afford the repairs.
 Unable to borrow money, she visits her sister's family at their home in California.
 Fern's sister lends her the money to get the van fixed.
-She questions why Fern was never around in their lives and why Fern stayed in Empire after her husband died, but she tells Fern she is brave to be so independent.
-Fern later visits Dave and his son's family, learning that Dave has decided to stay with them long-term.
-He admits feelings for her and invites her to stay with him permanently in a guest house, but she decides to leave after only a few days, heading to the ocean.
+She questions why Fern was never around in their lives and why she stayed in Empire after her husband died, but she tells Fern that she is brave to be so independent.
+Fern later visits Dave and his son's family in Point Arena, California, learning that Dave has decided to stay with them long-term.
+He admits to having feelings for her and invites her to stay with him permanently in a guest house, but she decides to leave after only a few days, heading to the ocean.

-Fern returns to her seasonal Amazon job and later revisits the Arizona rendezvous.
+Fern resumes her seasonal job at Amazon and later returns to the Arizona gathering.
 There, she learns that Swankie has died, and she and the other nomads pay tribute to her life by tossing stones into the campfire.
 Fern opens up to Bob about her loving relationship with her late husband, and he shares the story of his son's suicide.
 Bob espouses the view that goodbyes are not final in the nomad community as its members always promise to see each other again "down the road".

 Fern returns to the nearly abandoned town of Empire to dispose of the belongings she has been keeping in a storage unit.
 She visits the factory and the home she shared with her husband before returning to the road.